Lucky EarthLucky Earth

 Are large cruise ships already banned from central Amsterdam?

-No. Sea-cruise calls are capped in 2026, but the central passenger terminal still operates.
+No. Sea-cruise calls are cut to 100 a year in 2026 (down from 190), with the central terminal still operating but a long-term plan to move it away from the centre, but the central passenger terminal still operates.
 Longer-term relocation or a full phase-out remains a policy direction rather than a completed change.